Fast rotation of nuclei with extreme isospin in the vicinity of neutron and proton drip lines: Conclusions

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award No. DE-SC0013037.
-All authors certify that they have no affiliations with or involvement in any organization or entity with any financial interest or non-financial interest in the subject matter or materials discussed in this manuscript.
+Useful discussions with Profs.
+A. Volya and D. Vretenar are greatly appreciated.